hedvik/EnsembleRetriever-ProjectRepository/Assets/AssetStore/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for v2.2.0:

+ * Removing some unused code

+Changes for v2.2RC5:

+ * Fix for controllers that don't support Skeleton Input yet (WinMR)

+ * Fixing issue where sometimes SteamVR would load legacy bindings for SteamVR Input projects while in the editor.

+Changes for v2.2RC4:

+ * Changed SteamVR_Input.isStartupFrame to return true for the couple frames around startup.
+This fixes some startup errors temporarily until we have a SteamVR API to determine startup state.

+ * Fixed an issue where builds would fail

+ * Significantly reduced asset package file size (~50%).
+Some psds were replaced with pngs, some png res was lowered.
+The old assets are still on the github repo under old plugin versions.

+ * Made Unity 2018.1+ OpenVR package detection and installation more robust.

+ * Improved Project Setup experience when using an Oculus headset

+Changes for v2.2RC3:

+ * Minor Breaking Change: SteamVR_Behaviour_ActionType events were incorrectly sending the action instead of the behaviour component they came from.

+ * Minor Breaking Change: Simplified the handFollowTransform member to be one variable instead of three

+ * Fixed code generation so it deletes unused actionset classes (asks first)

+ * Fixed behaviour events disappearing from serialized objects in some unity versions

+ * Added a few events to SteamVR_Behaviour_Skeleton

+ * Added C# style events to the SteamVR_Behaviour_ActionType components.

+ * Added Happy Ball as an example of a complex blending pose that moves the held object

+ * Added scaling support for the skeleton poser

+ * Cleaned up the canvas elements on the Interaction System Sample scene.

+ * Skeleton poser is now able to snap/follow interactables

+ * Fixed the namespace on a couple small sample scene components

+ * When clicking the "Show binding UI" button we will now always try to launch the default browser, though it may fail sometimes (Edge) we have better error messages now

+ * Fixed some documentation errors

+ * Improved skeleton poser editor ui

+ * Fixed an issue with ActionSets not serializing defaults properly

+Changes for v2.2RC2:

+ * Interactable.isHovering now correctly reports hovering when a hand is over it.
+There is a new associated field Interactable.hoveringHand.

+ * RenderModels should no longer throw an error on immediate reload.

+ * Added the SteamVR_Behaviour component to the Player prefab in the Interaction System so it's easier to set it's DoNotDestroy value.

+ * Fixed an issue with skeletons complaining that they were getting called too early.
+Initial action updates now happen a frame after SteamVR_Input initialization.

+ * Normalized the behaviours of the throwables in the Interaction System sample scene to do what their description says they should.

+ * Fixed an issue with TeleportArea throwing errors without a Teleport component in the scene.

+Changes for v2.2RC1:

+ * Feature: Added SteamVR_Skeleton_Poser component that simplifies creating poses that are easily compatible with the SteamVR Skeletal System.
+Check the objects in the Interaction System scene for examples or add the component to an interactable.
+More documentation on this feature will come before release.
+Example poses will be improved before release.

+ * Copied skeletalTrackingLevel, arrays, and finger splays into the Skeleton Behaviour component

+ * Fixed some related skeleton docs

+ * Added an option to importing partial bindings to just replace the current actions instead of merging.

+Changes for v2.2b5:

+ * Fixed an issue where the SteamVR_Actions assembly was not being auto referenced by the main assembly. (intellisense would not recognize the class)

+ * Fixed an issue with nullchecks against unassigned actions returning false incorrectly. (headsetOnHead == null with no action assigned should return true)

 Changes for v2.2b4:

  * Fixed an issue in builds where actions and action sets were not deserializing correctly.